wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 19 So they sent their strong ships in search of him, by two's, over the whole face of the waters of the Southern Ocean ; and the expense thereof would have made more than two feasts for the Prince Regent, who governed England in the name of his father.

-20 However, it came to pass, that David returned again in his ship to the haven of Valparaiso; and the vessel, called the Essex Junior, accompanied him.
+20 However, it came to pass, that David returned again in his ship to the haven of Valparaiso ; and the vessel, called the Essex Junior, accompanied him.

 21 Now Downs, who commanded her, had been to the place before, and conducted the prizes of David there, and brought him the tidings that he was likely to be ensnared upon the waters.